 Spencer is an interdisciplinary empiricist and modeler who works at the nexus of social and ecological systems science.
 His research on outdoor recreation addresses questions about how public land management influences the distribution, behaviors, and preferences of park visitors.
 Spencer is known internationally for innovating the use of social media and other volunteered information as data on outdoor recreation, to supplement traditional methods for measuring visitor use.
 In partnership with governments, NGOs, and corporations, Spencer leads projects that develop open-source software and reproducible approaches to make big geographic data and models more accessible for decision-makers.

-Spencer is a Senior Data Science Fellow at the University of Washington’s eScience Institute for Data-Driven Discovery, a Senior Research Scientist for the Natural Capital Project at Stanford University, and he leads the Outdoor Recreation and Data Lab.
+Spencer is a Senior Data Science Fellow at the University of Washington’s eScience Institute for Data-Driven Discovery, a Senior Fellow for the Natural Capital Project at Stanford University, and he leads the Outdoor Recreation and Data Lab.
 Spencer earned his PhD from the University of British Columbia.

 University of British Columbia